 A platform with built-in managed services can provide the best return for SOCs, as it can ensure integration across the platform, and the service is seamlessly supported from deployment.

-Overall, a cybersecurity platform can offer a number of advantages for organizations looking to improve their security posture, streamline security operations and lower security risk.
+Overall, a cybersecurity platform can offer a number of advantages for organisations looking to improve their security posture, streamline security operations and lower security risk.

 Learn more about Trend One security capabilities or check out the following resources for additional insights into understanding, communicating, and mitigating cyber risk.